cedowens/Helpful_aws-scripts/README.md

 **For assume-role-check.py:**
 1. run `aws iam list-roles > output.txt`
 2. run `aws sts get-caller-identity` on the creds and copy the ARN value
 3. run `python3 assume-role-check.py -a [ARN_value] -f [iam-list-roles-output-file-from-above]`.
 The script will then check which roles are potential candidates for sts assume-role operations.
+IF NO OUTPUT IS RETURNED THEN NO CANDIDATE ROLES FOR STS ASSUME-ROLE WERE FOUND.